remadrivan/bitcoin/README.md

-# bitcoin payment network and a new kind of money.
+# bitcoin payment network and kind of e-money